diegoboh/diegoboh.github.io/_pages/about.md

 Currently, I am studying the role of global banks in international macroeconomics, focusing on the dollar, exchange rates, and policy interventions with global implications.

+I will join the **Bank of Italy** as a Research Fellow in September 2024.

 <!---
 <span style="color:rgb(168, 141, 34);"> **I am on the job market in 2023/2024.** </span>
 -->